How To Date In College: Mental Health Tips For College Students

 In class

 Classes can be a great opportunity to meet people.
-Try starting a conversation with someone sitting next to you or getting to know someone better while working on a group project.
+For instance, you could try starting a conversation with someone sitting next to you or getting to know someone better while working on a group project.
 If you’re interested in someone in your class, consider asking them to grab lunch or a coffee after class or invite them to study together as a way to break the ice.

 Many students choose their seat on the first day of class and keep that seat for the rest of the semester, but in most cases, there is no rule that says you must sit in the same seat each day.
 Consider sitting in a different seat every time you have class and interacting with the people around you so that you have the opportunity to get to know everyone.